cameronmclean/pattern_mining/README.md

 ...

 Pattern mining resources presented here are intended to be utilised and run as a half day workshop.
-Workshops involve groups of participants of about 3-5, and proceed on the basis of interactive discussion and reflection.
+Workshops involve groups of participants of about 3-5 per group, and proceed on the basis of interactive discussion and reflection.
 Workshop outputs are captured on paper in the first instance, and later refined and added to the pattern website.